ITMO-NSS-team/FEDOT.Miscellaneous/contribution/how-to-embed.md

-## How to embed custom model into the FEDOT pipeline
+## How to embed custom model into the Fedot pipeline

-FEDOT operates with a lot of self-defined types of models, tasks and some more have been realised by the means of enum Python module.
-FEDOT uses **model types** described by enumerations to operate with integrated models.
-Here are some simple steps to extend FEDOT with a custom model.
+Fedot operates with a lot of self-defined types of models, tasks and some more have been realised by the means of enum Python module.
+Fedot uses **model types** described by enumerations to operate with integrated models.
+Here are some simple steps to extend Fedot with a custom model.

 First of all, you need to 'register' your model type in a repository placed at core/repository/model_types_repository.py by adding a line with a model name in *ModelTypesIdsEnum* class as follows: